 - What is osmium?

 Osmium is a transition metal and belongs to the Group 8 elements (iron, ruthenium, osmium, hassium) of the Periodic Table.
 The symbol for osmium is Os and its atomic number is 76.
-Osmium is a primordial chemical element, i.e., it has existed in its current form since before the earth was formed—unlike hassium, for example, which can only been synthesized since 1984.
+Osmium is a primordial chemical element, i.e., it has existed in its current form since before the earth was formed—unlike hassium, for example, which can only be synthesized since 1984.

 Osmium is one of the rarest metals on earth.
 Before its crystallization became possible, it was only available in its non-crystalline, toxic form.
 The crystallization process was established only in 2013, after 40 years of laboratory work.
 This finally allowed traders to deal with osmium.

 - Why is the crystalline structure of osmium called a “fingerprint”?

 Crystalline osmium has a special micro-geometry.
 Every line of the edge of any single crystal in the structure has a specific angle in relation to the next adjacent crystal.
 And, in comparison to human fingerprints, which are biological, osmium does not change at all over time.
 This means that for all practical purposes, the structure will last forever.
 Therefore, the security for identification purposes can be compared to but is actually even higher than for a biological fingerprint.

 - What is the annual production of osmium?

 At the moment, production is steadily increasing as more and more contracted mines are separating the osmium.
 Thus, more osmium will be available to produce the approximately two cubic meters that are expected to be mineable.

-Despite its toxicity, osmium tetroxide continues to be used for various purposes, including medical applications, in addition to jewellery production.
+Despite its toxicity, osmium tetroxide continues to be used for various purposes, including medical applications, in addition to jewelry production.

 The Osmium-Institute has access to the entire extractable osmium, which can then be crystallized.
 In addition, the Osmium Institute has options on Osmium which was found in the past.

 - Since when has it been possible to crystallize osmium?